ebalzan/ebalzan/README.md

 - 👀 I’m interested in web and mobile development.

-- 👨‍💻 All of my projects are available at [GitHub repositories](https://github.com/ebalzan?tab=repositories)
+- 👨‍💻 All of my projects are available at [ebalzan/repositories](https://github.com/ebalzan?tab=repositories)

 - 📫 How to reach me **eduardojbalzan@hotmail.com**